hal-lab-u-tokyo/OpenBNSL/README.md

 | OpenBNSL Evaluation Suite       | Python scripts for evaluating the OpenBNSL core library     |
 | OpenBNSL Experiment Environment | Docker-based environment for reproducible experiments       |

+OpenBNSL ensures transparency by adopting the MIT License and maintaining a strong commitment to the Open Science principle.

 1. [Set Up](#set-up)
     1. [Using Docker](#using-docker)